Wolfdog

 Owning A High Content Wolf Dog (Traits, Training & Care)

-A high-content wolf dog is the product of multi-generational selective breeding between two wolf dogs or between a wolf dog and a domestic dog, often several generations removed from a pure wolf, teetering on the edge of being almost indistinguishable from pure wolves while retaining subtle dog traits.
+A high-content wolf dog comes from generations of selective breeding between wolf dogs or a wolf dog and a domestic dog.
+They’re usually several generations removed from a pure wolf but still look and act almost identical to one, with only subtle dog traits setting them apart.

-Many people throw around the word “wolf hybrid” when they see a dog that looks a little bit like a wolf, but in reality, very few dogs actually qualify as a true wolf hybrid.
-True wolf hybrids are extremely rare.
+People love to throw around the term “wolf hybrid” whenever they see a dog that looks even a little wolfy, but true wolf hybrids are actually pretty rare.

 The only way to know for sure how much wolf DNA your dog has is though an Embark DNA test.